Capital Jury Project: Race

 The findings also show that race is a significant factor.
 If the defendant is white, the jury is more likely to evaluate him as mentally unstable than if he were black.
 Also, the jury was more likely to see the defendant as dangerous if the victim were white.
 Some admit overtly to racial prejudice and some voice seemingly unwitting racially prejudiced beliefs.
 As noted below, the race of the victim plays a substantial role in whether the jury finds mitigating factors that would allow a lesser sentence than the death penalty.

 Mitigating factors

-One review of the CJP data showed that jurors who were asked a hypothetical question regarding how much certain mitigating factors would influence their sentencing decisions were true, 56.2 percent of the jurors would consider a lesser sentence than death if a history of mental illness was presented as a mitigating factor and 73.6 percent would do so if evidence of mental retardation were presented.
+One review of the CJP data showed that jurors who were asked a hypothetical question regarding how much certain mitigating factors would influence their sentencing decisions were true, 56.2 percent of the jurors would consider a lesser sentence than death if a history of mental illness was presented as a mitigating factor and 73.6 percent would do so if evidence of intellectual disability were presented.
 However, another review of the data showed the race of the victim had a substantial effect on jury failure to find mitigating factors.
 If the victim were white there was more failure to find mitigating factors.